 Wildlife recording methods have changed a great deal since then with the development of a number of national, specialist and local recording schemes.
 See our recording page for details.

-But the message remains the same ~ if it is not recorded, no will know it was there…
+But the message remains the same ~ if it is not recorded, no one will know it was there…

 Members have developed their own interests and knowledge and this is reflected in many of our activities.
 But wildlife or nature walks remain our favourite activity because so much can be observed and learned from the sites we visit, we enjoy the fresh air and exercise and see some beautiful places.